learn-co-curriculum/javascript-curriculum-assignment-objects-readme/README.md

 #### Using Object.create method

 `Object.create` is a method for creating Objects with a specific prototype.
 Passing `null` will create an Object that has no prototype.
-This can be useful for creating dictionaries or caches where we don't care about inherting properties from the prototype chain.
+This can be useful when we don't care about inherting properties from the prototype chain.

 ```js
 var obj = Object.create(null);